-This part of ISO 3506 does not define corrosion or oxidation resistance in particular environments, however some information on materials for particular environments is given in Annex D. Regarding definitions of corrosion and corrosion resistance see ISO 8044.
+This part of ISO 3506 does not define corrosion or oxidation resistance in particular environments.
+However, some information on materials for particular environments is given in Annex C. Regarding definitions of corrosion and corrosion resistance, see ISO 8044.

-The aim of this part of ISO 3506 is a classification into property classes of corrosion-resistant stainless-steel fasteners.
+The aim of this part of ISO 3506 is the classification of corrosion-resistant stainless steel tapping screws into hardness classes.

-Corrosion and oxidation performances and mechanical properties for use at elevated or sub-zero temperatures should be agreed between user and manufacturer in each particular case.
-Annex C shows how the risk of intergranular corrosion at elevated temperatures depends on the carbon content.
+Corrosion and oxidation performances and mechanical properties for use at elevated or sub-zero temperatures can be agreed on between the user and the manufacturer in each particular case.
+Annex D shows how the risk of intergranular corrosion at elevated temperatures depends on the carbon content.

-All austenitic stainless-steel fasteners are normally non-magnetic in the annealed condition; after cold working, some magnetic properties may be evident (see Annex E).
+All austenitic stainless steel fasteners are normally non-magnetic in the annealed condition; after cold working, some magnetic properties can be evident (see Annex E).